Inflationary Cosmology

 Cosmic Evolution of Entropy

-Entropy is defined as the degree of randomness, which can be expressed alternatively as the degree of freedom in a system (the degree of freedom is the number of different parameters or arrangements needed to specify completely the state of a particle or system).
-The evolution of entropy in the universe as a whole can be separated into four phases:
+Evolution of Entropy Leptogenesis Entropy is defined as the degree of randomness§, which can be expressed alternatively as the degree of freedom in a system (the degree of freedom is the number of different parameters or arrangements needed to specify completely the state of a particle or system).
+The evolution of entropy in the universe as a whole can be separated into four phases as described briefly below (also see Figure 06, which supplies more details):

-Leptogenesis 1.
-The inflaton field is a coherent system changing gradually until the end of the inflationary era (Figure 06).
+1. The inflaton field is a coherent system changing rapidly until the end of the inflationary era.
 Such system has very few degrees of freedom, so it has a very low entropy.
+(Figure 07, it also shows a brief portray of leptogenesis, which is a theory to explain the asymmetry between matter and anti-matter.)

 4. In a matter dominated universe p = 0, thus dS = 0; the entropy is conserved as a whole for the rest of the cosmic expansion.